adrianw-eecs/Self_Driving_Car_Simulator/README.md

 ```
 #### Overfitting
 When testing *model-V1.07* around epoch 15 the model was able to comfortably make laps on the desert track.
 All models after that were also able to make full laps on this track.
 However when I tested the model against a new enviroment the forest track, I found that epoch 15 was able to perform better than all the models after it that had more training and better loss function scores.
 The later models were unable to detect the road on the forest track and couldn't make it past the first turn.
 This is the problem of overfitting.

+### Actiavtion Functions
+The actiavtion function ReLU seemed to learn quicker than the eLU activation function.
+More testing is required, after epoch 5 the model was able to successfully complete laps on the Desert track.
+When I tested the model on the Forest track the new activation function performed worse when handling unexpected.

 ## Future Steps:
 1. Add Lane Detection